robertorcosta/azure-docs.pt-br/articles/synapse-analytics/sql/query-specific-files.md

 ## <a name="next-steps"></a>Próximas etapas

-No próximo artigo, você aprenderá como [consultar arquivos do Parquet](query-parquet-files.md).
+No próximo artigo, você aprenderá a [consultar os arquivos do parquet](query-parquet-files.md).